-Video sharing on Facebook is much easier than other video sharing sites.
-But on Facebook when we scroll our timeline page and see some shared video, then the video play automatically.
-Many people ignore this.
-But Auto Video play problem is bad for those people, who don’t have unlimited INTERNET Plan.
-And if they are on 3G or 4G LTE with 1GB or 2GB plan, Then they’ll not know when the data finished.
-So if you are also facing such as problem and not familiar with how to change Videos quality and disable Auto videos play settings on Facebook.
-Follow the process below to solve this problem.
+Video sharing on Facebook is much easier than on other video sharing sites.
+However, on Facebook, when we play any video on our timeline page, it defaults to playing both HD and SD videos.
+If you’re on WiFi, the video plays automatically, and people often overlook this.
+Many Facebook users don’t have unlimited internet plans.
+If they are on 3G, 4G or 5G with a 1GB or 2GB plan, they may not be aware of when their data has run out.
+If you are facing such a problem and are not familiar with how to change video quality and enable or disable show captions settings on Facebook, follow the process below to solve this problem.

-Change Video Play quality and disable Auto-Play Videos:
+Change Video Play quality and Always Show Captions:

-By default on Facebook Video play quality set to Default.
-With Default Facebook will automatically select best Video quality between SD or HD according to your Internet Speed.
-But if you are using 3G & 4G LTE, then Facebook will be played HD Video (If it available in HD).
-It is because you are using High Speed Wireless data.
+By default, on Facebook, video playback quality is set to Default.
+With Default, Facebook will automatically select the best video quality between SD or HD based on your internet speed.
+However, if you are using 3G, 4G or 5G, Facebook may play HD video (if available in HD) because you are using high-speed wireless data.

-If above link is not working then click on ∇ dropdown menu icon at the top right bar.
-And choose Settings from the menu.
-Now Click on Videos option available in left pane.
+If the above link is not working, click on the dropdown menu icon (∇) at the top right bar.
+Choose “Settings” from the menu.
+Now click on the Videos option available in the left pane.

 Change Video Playing Quality:

-Alternatively you can directly change Default Video quality by clicking on Gear icon available below the video playback.
+Alternatively, you can directly change the default video quality by clicking on the “Gear” icon available below the video playback.

-Thats it, now you have been successfully changed Video quality settings and disabled Auto Video Playback.
-Now you will be able to save more data with these Video settings while browsing on Facebook.
+That’s it!
+You have successfully changed video quality settings and Always Show Captions settings.
+Now you will be able to save more data with these video settings while browsing on Facebook.